 From the roar of the float planes engines to the screaming of a stressed reel, these are just a few of the sounds of freshwater fishing on Kodiak Island.
 Few places in the world can match the number of returning fish to the rivers and streams of Kodiak Island.
-From spin cast fishing to trying your luck fly fishing, Kodiak Legends Lodge provides all the gear you will need for a world-class fishing experience (rods & reels, waders and tackle).
+From spin cast fishing to trying your luck fly fishing, Kodiak Legends Lodge provides all the gear you will need for a world-class Alaskan fly fishing experience (rods & reels, waders and tackle).
+Whether you are an avid fisher or just starting out, our expert guides can help you make the most out of your Kodiak Island fishing adventure!

 “…tough to top: the perfect 10.” –